How to be vulnerable with a man?

 What are some examples of being vulnerable?

-Imagine a homeless man.
+Imagine a homeless person.

 He’s all alone in the street, without food, water, shelter and human companionship.